 Plans for the implementation of mitigation measures for the proposed project are provided in this Chapter.
 The Plans indicate institutional responsibilities, time to take the action, monitoring frequency and estimated costs (Table 8.1).
 The proposed costs are only indicative, should the proposed development proceed with the suggested changes, the developer will estimate actual costs and include them in the overall cost of the project.
-Based on the EMA, (URT 2004), NEMC is required to Social Impact Management Plan (ESMP).
+Based on the EMA, (URT 2004), NEMC is requires Social Impact Management Plan (ESMP) for effective compliance on implementing the proposed mitigation measures.